The Key To Lean Performance

 For the true benefits of lean to be realized, the opportunities for improvement (OFIs), value-add and waste reduction ideas uncovered in lean projects or workshops must be successfully embedded into the day-to-day operations of the business.
 For many organizations, that’s a challenge.

 It’s easy to recall an email or a new document saved in the weeks after a process workshop.
 It’s a different challenge altogether to incorporate these improvements into ‘how things are done’ by teams every day.

 Transferring these ideas into a knowledge base - a controlled library of valuable know-how - creates a cycle that ensures processes are not static within lean organizations.
 They become dynamic and can be managed as an information asset.

-Here are four basic rules for any organization establishing a dynamic process environment to support its lean methodologies:
+Here are four basic rules for any organization to establish a dynamic process environment that supports its lean methodologies: